evlampiy-lavrentiev/bitches_notificator/README.md

 ## Support

 If you have any questions or suggestions, please create a discussion or an issue in the repository.
 We are happy to help!

----

-Remember to replace yourusername/repositoryname and your_script.py with your actual GitHub username, repository name, and script filename respectively.